irvirty/irvirty.pages.dev/README.md

 ---

+## Features:
+• 50+ Themes with Dark and Light Modes.
+• Speed Dial Panel.
+• To-do List
+• JavaScript Games: Typing Speed (WPM), Snake, Memory Symbol, and Tic-Tac-Toe.
+• Browser Extensions such as a New Tab Redirect and an Auto Theme Switcher (Firefox only).
+• Themes for the Firefox browser and Geany IDE.
+• Website templates and "SimpleHomepage" theme for WordPress
+• Other: Tools, News, Images, Icons, CSS Art, Music Collection etc.

+---

 > [!IMPORTANT]
-> - The Google analytics ID is in the file "/js/main.js", it works if accept the cookie (you can replace with your ID).
+> The Google analytics ID is in the file "/js/main.js", it works if accept the cookie (you can replace with your ID).
-> - Carefully!
-The folder: "other-projects" contains PHP, Python files

 ---